Q. Does Medicare cover ambulance services?

 Emergency ambulance service

 Medicare Part B will cover ambulance services when it’s deemed medically necessary, and when an alternate means of transportation could be hazardous to your health.
-For example, if you’re in shock, unresponsive, or bleeding heavily, Medicare will generally pay to transport you by ambulance.
+For example, if you’re having a heart attack, are unresponsive, or are bleeding heavily, Medicare will generally pay to transport you by ambulance.
 But if you’re dealing with an injured arm or leg that may be broken, that’s not reason enough to warrant an ambulance.

 The reason for your ambulance trip must be to receive a Medicare-covered service, or to return after having received care.
 Medicare will cover ambulance transportation to a hospital or skilled nursing facility.
 In some cases, it will also pay for ambulance transportation to and from a dialysis center for patients with end-stage renal disease.